evydsg/CodeAcademy_Python/README.md

 #### Overview
 Welcome to the "Remove Middle" repository!
 This project contains a Python function that removes all elements from a list with an index within a specified range.
 The function accepts a list, a starting index, and an ending index.
 All elements with an index between the starting and ending index (inclusive) will be removed from the list.

+### More Frequent Item
+#### Overview
+Welcome to the "More Frequent Item" repository!
+This project contains a Python function that compares the frequency of two items in a list and returns the item that appears more frequently.
+The function accepts three parameters: the list of items, the first item to compare, and the second item to compare.

 ### Evy Guenda